 For B2C law firms, Facebook ads are one of the cheapest ways to advertise online and provide a great ROI if you execute them well.
 Organic posts from businesses are being driven further down or eliminated entirely from your target audiences’ news feeds, so to use social media effectively to build your brand and drive traffic to your landing pages or websites, you really need to pay to play.

 Email marketing to drive traffic to your law firm website.

 Even though email marketing has evolved way beyond simple blast emails — today it’s all about segmentation and personalization — it still remains the most effective way to get eyes on your website.
-Repurposing useful blog posts into blurbs in a monthly e-newsletter and then sending recipients to your site to read the rest of the post is a surefire way to boost traffic.
+Repurposing popular evergreen blog posts (check your analytics) into blurbs in a monthly e-newsletter and then sending recipients to your site to read the rest of the post is a surefire way to boost traffic.

 Video to drive traffic to your law firm website.

 Video is a great medium for law firms to showcase their legal talent to a broad base and provide useful content that people will want to share.
 Post your law firm videos on your website and YouTube channel and link to them from all your social media pages.
 If you’re active on Facebook, you may want to consider hosting a Facebook Live session where people can directly engage with you online, asking questions relevant to your practice and their problems.